AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents

-The resulting algorithm have a small probability to accept a decision early, and as a consequence it may be unnecessary to compute some of the agent in the subsequent steps.
+The resulting algorithm has a small probability to accept a decision early, and as a consequence it may be unnecessary to compute the score of some of the agents in the subsequent steps.

-As illustration of the performance of early accept, if one was to execute AdaStop with early parameter $\beta=0.01$ for the Walked2D-v3 experiment from Section~\ref{sec:deep_rl_xp}, the experiment would stop at interim $2$ and $10$ seeds would have been used for each agent.
-By comparison, in Section~\ref{sec:deep_rl_xp} we showed that without early accept, Adastop uses $30$ seeds for DDPG and TRPO.
-Early stopping give in this instance a consequent speed-up without affecting the final decisions.
+As an illustration of the performance of early accept, if we run \adastop with early parameter $\beta=0.01$ (used to define the boundary in Equation~\eqref{eq:early_accept_boundary}) on the Walker2D-v3 experiment from Section~\ref{sec:deep_rl_xp}, the experiment stops at interim $2$ and $10$ scores have been collected for each agent.
+This has to be compared with the fact that, in Section~\ref{sec:deep_rl_xp}, we showed that without early accept, \adastop uses $30$ scores for DDPG and TRPO.
+In this example, early stopping saves a lot of computations and results in a significant speed-up without affecting the final decisions.